Use this self-service deployment guide as assistance through the deployment and migration process with Dialpad.

 Submitting a Ticket with Support

-From the Help Center, you can click on the Contact Us button in the upper right corner and use the web form to submit a ticket or you can find what live channels are available to you based on your company SKU.
+From the Help Center, you can click on the Contact Us button in the top-right corner and use the displayed webform to submit a ticket, or you can find what live channels are available to you based on your organization's Dialpad license and plan.

 Providing the right information to the Support team

-In order to assist in the best manner possible, and to ensure that your issue is resolved as quickly as possible it is best that you include all necessary information in your first message.
+In order to assist effectively and ensure that your issue is resolved as quickly as possible, it is best that you include all necessary information in your first message.

-- User first name, last name, and phone number who experienced the issue.
+- First name, last name, and phone number belonging to the user who experienced the issue

-- Application Logs - right-click anywhere in the Dialpad app and click on the send logs option.
-Include the date/time when you did so in the support ticket so that the Support rep could locate them.
+- Right-click anywhere in the Dialpad app and select Send Logs.
+Include the date/time when you did so in the support ticket, letting our Support Representative locate it immediately.